jcaip/jcaip.github.io/about.md

 * Using RNNs to [predict user activity](/Predicting-User-Submission)
 * How we can use [randomness](/Randomness) in algorithms

-I try to break things down as much as possible, but if somethings unclear (or flat out wrong) please leave a PR! :)
+I try to break things down as much as possible, but if somethings unclear (or flat out wrong) please leave a PR :)

 ### About me
 I'm currently a junior studying computer science at UCLA.